How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 3. Wind Conditions

 On a calm day, it’s safe to sit 2-3 feet from your fire pit.
-When it’s windy, you’ll want to move your chairs back.
-In most cases, you’ll need a distance of at least seven feet from the fire pit during windy conditions.
+However, if the wind picks up, ensure you move your chairs back.
+In windy conditions, it’s advisable to maintain a safer distance of at least 7 feet from the fire pit for your comfort and safety.

 Rivercrest Firepit Fire features Buff 5952

-If you have a circular fire pit, evenly space out chairs around the area or utilize circular sofas so your guests can move around.
+If you have a circular fire pit, evenly space out chairs or employ circular sofas around the area.

-If you have a square fire pit, place one or two chairs at each side facing the fire pit.
+If you have a square fire pit, place a chair on each side of the pit.

 For a rectangular fire pit, keep it cozy by placing a sofa or loveseat on each long side and a chair on each shorter side.
-Or you can keep one long side of the fire pit open for standing guests and utilize a sectional sofa with adjacent chairs on either side of the fire pit.
+You can also utilize a sectional sofa on one side to accommodate more guests.

 Main Combine WaterFire